GrosSacASac/worka/readme.md

 #### resource (required)

+`String` or `Function` or `Any`

 Any value that can help build the worker.
 Must be in sync with `loadMode`.
+For example if loadMode is set to load a function, provide a function as resource.
+Resource gives the core functionality of the worker.

 #### loadMode (required)